 Currently works primarily in teaching or research activities related to the field of health psychology.

 Membership is free (included in your annual NZPsS subscription).

 The IHP was formally established at the NZPsS’s 2009 AGM.
 The IHP has an elected governing committee that meets quarterly to promote the Institute’s aims.
 While subject to the rules of the Society, the IHP has its own set of governance rules, which are available on the NZPsS website or by request.

-In this document you will find the membership application form including supervisor’s report template.
-When submitting your application please complete the relevant sections and provide copies of the required documentation (see application form for more details).
-Return these to the NZ Psychological Society.
-Your application will be reviewed by the delegated members of the IHP committee and you will be advised by post once it is processed.
-We aim to do this in a timely manner, which can be expected to take about 4 weeks once all documentation is received.
+By clicking this link you will find the membership application form.
+Please complete the relevant sections and press submit.
+Your application will be reviewed by the delegated members of the IHP committee and you will be advised by email once it is processed.
+We aim to do this in a timely manner, which can be expected to take about 2 weeks once your application is received.